-The Department does not provide printed copies of the RCT in Writing answer booklet, the essay booklet for the Regents Comprehensive Examination in English, the essay booklet for the Regents Examination in English Language Arts (Common Core), or the essay booklet for the Regents Exams in social studies.

-These booklets are available on the Department's web site at http://www.p12.nysed.gov/assessment/resources/.
+The Department does not provide printed copies of the essay booklet for the Regents Examination in English Language Arts or the essay booklet for the Regents Examinations in social studies.
+These booklets are available on the Department's website.
 Schools must print enough copies to supply one to each student.

-The Department does not provide printed copies of the regular and translated edition reference tables.
-Schools are responsible for providing one clean copy of the regular and translated edition reference tables for the Regents Examination in Physical Setting/Earth Science and the regular edition reference tables for the Regents Examinations in Physical Setting/Chemistry and Physical Setting/Physics to each student taking these exams.
-Note that the Department will continue to provide the large-type and braille editions of these reference tables to schools in the shipment of secure exam materials.
+The Department does not provide printed copies of the regular and translated-edition reference tables.
+Schools are responsible for providing one clean copy of the regular and translated edition reference tables for the Regents Examination in Physical Setting/Earth Science and the regular edition reference tables for the Regents Examinations in Physical Setting/Chemistry and Physical Setting/Physics to each student taking these examinations.
+Note that the Department will continue to provide the large-type and braille editions of these reference tables to schools in the shipment of secure examination materials.

-The school must provide scrap paper for student use for all secondary-level State exams except for the Regents Exams in mathematics.
-(Students are not permitted to use scrap paper for Regents Exams in mathematics unless this is indicated as an accommodation on the student's IEP or 504 Plan.)
-Schools should also have a supply of coordinate graph paper available for students taking the Regents Exams in mathematics who request it in order to change their work on graphs.
+The school must provide scrap paper for student use for all Regents Examinations, except for the Regents Examinations in mathematics.
+(Students are not permitted to use scrap paper for Regents Examinations in mathematics, unless this is indicated as an accommodation on the student's IEP or 504 Plan.)
+Schools should also have a supply of coordinate graph paper available for students taking the Regents Examinations in mathematics who request it in order to change their work on graphs.

-Students should be informed before the day of the exam that they are expected to provide their own pens, pencils, erasers, and rulers.
-Information concerning the use of calculators and reference materials by students is provided later in this section under the headings Use of Calculators, Administering Exams to English Language Learners, and Reference Materials for Exams.
+Students should be informed before the day of the examination that they are expected to provide their own pens, pencils, erasers, and rulers.
+Information concerning the use of calculators and reference materials by students is provided later in this section under the headings Use of Calculators, Administering Examinations to English Language Learners/Multilingual Learners (ELLs/MLLs), and Reference Materials for Examinations.